ISRO espionage case: CBI investigation

-In April 1996, before the 1996 Indian general election, CBI submitted a closure report to the chief judicial magistrate, Ernakulam, saying that there was no espionage and that the testimonies of suspects were coerced by torture.
+In April 1996, before the 1996 Indian general election, CBI submitted a closure report to the chief judicial magistrate of Ernakulam district, saying that there was no espionage and that the testimonies of suspects were coerced by torture.
 In May 1996, Kerala elected a new LDF government.
 Amid attention on lacunae in CBI closure report, a challenge of the report in Kerala High Court by S. Vijayan and continuing pressure from his own party, the new chief minister E. K. Nayanar revoked the permission granted previously to CBI to investigate the case and enjoined Kerala police to take it up again.
 But Supreme Court stopped it in April 1998, pointing out that the Indian Official Secrets Act limits the powers of state police to conduct further investigation.
-It said that "the CBI found that no case had been made out" and ordered the Kerala government to pay Rs 1 lakh each to the six accused.
+It said that "the CBI found that no case had been made out" and ordered the Kerala government to pay Rs 100,000 each to the six accused.
 In September 1999, the National Human Rights Commission (NHRC) passed strictures against the government of Kerala for having damaged Narayanan's distinguished career in space research along with the physical and mental torture to which he and his family were subjected.
 After the dismissal of charges against them, the two scientists, Sasikumar and Narayanan were transferred out of Thiruvananthapuram and were given desk jobs.

+CIA Involvement

+Narayanan agrees on the role of the Central Intelligence Agency (CIA).
+The CIA, according to him, wanted to make sure that India did not get cryogenic rocket technology from Russia.
+The US administration feared it would capacitate ISRO to launch satellites into the geostationary orbit and seize a sizeable portion of the global space market.
+Thus, the CIA is claimed to have acted “in connivance with investigators” to impede India’s cryogenic engine programme after the United States blocked a technology transfer from Russia in 1993.Former ISRO scientist Nambi Narayanan has publicly requested further inquiry into U.S. involvement.

+Allegations also mention Ratan Sehgal, an Intelligence Bureau officer, and purported CIA operatives named Timothy Long and Susan Brown, though no official records confirm their roles or the extent of covert activities in India.
+Following a 2021 Supreme Court directive for a CBI reinvestigation, Narayanan welcomed the probe, stating that the conspirators should be identified and exposed.

+Additionally, the 1997 India Today report on the Ratan Sehgal episode highlighted the strain between India and the U.S., which some reports and media sources interpret as part of broader intelligence-related tensions.